McDonaldAndrew-ETSU/RAGLite/README.md

 ## Next Steps

 Congratulations!
-You may now enter the `deepseek` directory to learn the code base and how to use this code.
+You may now enter the `deepreason` directory to learn the code base and how to use this code.